-Experts estimate that 600,000-800,000 trafficking victims are moved across international borders each year, often on commercial airplanes, trains, and buses where they come into contact with transportation professionals.
-Traffickers can be stopped and victims rescued through highly effective, low-cost training of flight attendants and other airport personnel, such as that developed by Nancy Rivard, President of Airline Ambassadors International and the U.S. Department of Homeland Security.
+Experts estimate that 600,000 to 800,000 trafficking victims are moved across international borders each year, often on commercial airplanes, trains, and buses where they come into contact with transportation professionals.
+Traffickers can be stopped and victims rescued through highly effective, low-cost training of flight attendants and other airport personnel, such as that developed by Nancy Rivard, president of Airline Ambassadors International, and the U.S. Department of Homeland Security.
 I was pleased to present and promote these best practices at the High-Level OSCE conference in Kyiv in 2013 along with Nancy Rivard.
 Airline Ambassadors has also developed a smart phone application to make it easier for airline personnel to report human trafficking at U.S. airports.
-16 In addition, the U.S. Department of Homeland Security has a training called "Blue Lightning" available for U.S. carriers.
-17 Hundreds of victims have been rescued already, with the potential for thousands more.
+In addition, the U.S. Department of Homeland Security has a training called "Blue Lightning" available for U.S. carriers.
+Hundreds of victims have been rescued already, with the potential for thousands more.

-The new Frederick Douglass Act will incentivize airline carriers to undertake these trainings or risk losing government business to a competitor that has done the training.
-The same will be true for hotels, which are susceptible to labor trafficking among cleaning staff as well as to being the location where sex trafficking sometimes occurs.
+The new Frederick Douglass Act will incentivize airline to undertake these trainings or risk losing government business.
+The same will be true for hotels, which are susceptible to being used by traffickers as temporary locations for sex trafficking.
 Specifically, the Frederick Douglass Act will provide a preference for hotels that:

-- Have a zero-tolerance policy in place for the sexual exploitation of children within the hotel/hotel chain; - Have procedures in place to identify and report to the appropriate authorities; - Make training materials available to all employees to prevent child exploitation and trafficking; - Have trained all employees annually on the identification of possible child exploitation and trafficking and procedures to report suspected abuse to the appropriate authorities; - Protects employees who report suspected abuse according to the protocol identified in training.
+- Have a zero-tolerance policy in place for the sexual exploitation of children within the hotel/hotel chain; - Make training materials available to all employees to prevent child exploitation and trafficking; - Have trained all employees on the identification of possible child exploitation and trafficking;